Monash-FIT3170/Shazam-3-Scrum-Unleashed/frontend/README.md

 # Prepare for development

 1. Ensure you have the node v20 LTS installed on your machine.
 You can download it from the following link: https://nodejs.org/en/
+2. Move into the frontend directory of the project by typing the command `cd frontend`.
-2. Install depenencies by running `npm install` in the root directory of the project.
+3. Install depenencies by running `npm install` in the root directory of the project.
-3. Preview the project in the browser by running `npm run dev` in the root directory of the project.
+4. Preview the project in the browser by running `npm run dev` in the root directory of the project.

 # Recommended steps (not strictly required)